gpetuhov/SampleDaggerMultimodule/README.md

 * This sample application has 2 Core modules: utils and db.
 Core-utils contains some common logic (returns app title).
 Core-db gets current from the "database" (just returns instance of the User class).
 Core-db is divided into core-db-api and core-db-impl modules.

 * This sample application has 3 Feature modules: First, Second and Profile.
-Profile feature can be started from the MainActivity and also both from the First and Second Features.
+Profile feature can be started both from the First and Second Features.
 So First and Second Feature modules must know about feature-profile-api module.

 ## References
 https://habr.com/ru/company/kaspersky/blog/422555/